-I, (print name)
+nt name)

+fy that I have received notification that the academic year 2018-2019 ASU Department of Nursing

+ent Handbook is available for review online.

-By signing this form I certify that I have read the updated academic year 2017-2018 ASU Department of Nursing Student Handbook and acknowledge that I am responsible for its contents and for adhering to the policies therein.
+gning this form I certify that I have read the academic year 2018-2019 ASU Department of Nursin ng

+ent Handbook and acknowledge that I am responsible for its contents and for adhering to the poli cies

+ein.

+ature Date